-Recovery of files encrypted by CryLock Ransomware is feasible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by CryLock Ransomware is possible through the unique solutions developed by RansomHunter

 Decrypting CryLock Ransomware Files